Graduate Record Examinations: Law school

+Since 2022, more than 100 of the 198 American Bar Association approved law schools accepted the GRE instead of the LSAT.

 MBA

 GRE score can be used for taking admission in MBA in foreign colleges.

 The GMAT (Graduate Management Admission Test) is a computer-adaptive standardized test in mathematics and the English language for measuring aptitude to succeed academically in graduate business studies.

 Business schools commonly use the test as one of many selection criteria for admission into an MBA program.
 Starting in 2009, many business schools began accepting the GRE in lieu of a GMAT score.
 Policies varied widely for several years.
 However, as of the 2014–2015 admissions season, most business schools accept both tests equally.
 Either a GMAT score or a GRE score can be submitted for an application to an MBA program.
 Business schools also accept either score for their other (non-MBA) Masters and Ph.D. programs.

 The primary issue on which business school test acceptance policies vary is in how old a GRE or GMAT score can be before it is no longer accepted.
 The standard is that scores cannot be more than 5 years old (e.g., Wharton, MIT Sloan, Columbia Business School).